-Notwithstanding their close mathematical connection, as shown in the inset axes, the patterns of change we observe in cell counts over time are distinctive from those we observe for topological holes.
-In contrast to what we observe for holes, the relative distributions of cell counts remain fairly stable over time; we see fewer crossovers, and the relative ranks of holes by commonality tends to correspond closely to dimension (with higher dimensional holes being the most common).
-The overall trajectories of the Computers, Electrical, Mechanical, and Physics fields are fairly similar, being fairly stable in earlier years, followed by a dramatic period of growth, and the subsequent leveling off (Computers, Physics) or decline (Electrical, Mechanical).
+Notwithstanding their mathematical connection, patterns of change in cell counts (inset axes) are distinctive from those of topological holes.
+The relative distribution of cell counts is fairly stable; we see fewer crossovers, and the ranks of cells by commonality tends to correspond to dimension (with higher dimensional cells being most common).
+The overall trajectories of the Computers, Electrical, Mechanical, and Physics fields are fairly similar, being stable in earlier years, followed by dramatic growth and subsequent leveling off (Computers, Physics) or decline (Electrical, Mechanical).

-Interestingly, shifts in the structure of scientific and technological knowledge from lower- to higher-order structure often coincide with major events in the history of the underlying fields.
-Consider, for example, the Computers and Electrical fields, which experienced particularly dramatic growth in higher order structure from the early-1980s through the mid-1990s.
-For both fields, the period was one of dramatic technological change, witnessing the invention of flash memory (1980), the scanning tunneling microscope (1981), World Wide Web (1990), carbon nanotube (1991), and the introduction of the Mosaic web browser (1993).
-The Drugs field also offers a telling illustration.
-There, the dramatic increase in higher order structure (particularly 3-dimensional holes) maps closely to major breakthroughs in biotechnology, including marketing of the first recombinant DNA drug (Humulin, 1983) and the invention of the polymerase chain reaction (PCA, 1983), among others.
+The emergence of higher-order structure often coincides with historical events in the underlying fields.
+Consider the Computers and Electrical categories, which experienced dramatic growth in higher-order structure from the early-1980s through the mid-1990s.
+For both fields, the period was one of dramatic technological change, witnessing the invention of flash memory (1980), the scanning tunneling microscope (1981), World Wide Web (1990), carbon nanotubes (1991), and the Mosaic web browser (1993).
+Drugs also offers a telling illustration.
+There, increases in higher-order structure (particularly 3-dimensional holes) map closely to major breakthroughs in biotechnology, including marketing of the first recombinant DNA drug (Humulin, 1983) and the invention of the polymerase chain reaction (1983).

-Figure \ref{figure:BettiLog10CategoryDynamics} plots the homology of each knowledge network, aggregated at the NBER field level for the USPTO data, over time.
-The higher-order structure of these knowledge networks has shown sharp increases over the time period of interest.
-Also of note is the general downward trend in $\beta_0$, implying that knowledge areas are becoming increasingly connected, coalescing around fewer connected components which may be viewed as large, independent sub-fields within the knowledge area.
-All fields appear to undergo a tempering or saturation in the growth of their high-dimensional complexity at different points in the time series.